PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/README.md

 ## Contributions

 Contributions are welcome.
 Improvements to existing content, as well as additional scripts which fit in this repository (eg: the same thing for other operating systems).
 I intend to add more at some point, but given those who most need this script are likely using Windows, I feel this is a good starting point.

+I would like to kill the dependency on Chocolatey, but I threw this repository together quickly late at night; if you see this before I get around to fixing it, I'd greatly appreciate such a contribution.